bons1man/bons1man/README.md

 ## Hey ❗
 My name is Gio.
 I'm currently learning Java ☕
-I'm Familiar with:
+I'm Familiar with: C and Java
-- C
-- Java
 <!--
 **bons1man/bons1man** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.